 What Foods Are Bad For Skin?

 So, let’s get down to business!
-What kind of foods are actually bad for your skin, especially if eaten in excess?
+What kinds of foods are actually bad for your skin health, especially if eaten in excess?

 Try to cut down on the following…